typedb/typedb-docs/11-query/01-match-clause.md

 Once the schema is defined, we can form graph patterns for which we want to search within our knowledge graph.
 We do that by using match clauses.
 Each match clause represents a particular graph pattern via its corresponding query pattern.
 The match clause is then executed as a part of a [Get](../11-query/02-get-query.md), [Insert](../11-query/03-insert-query.md), [Delete](/docs/schema/delete-query) or [Aggregate](/docs/schema/aggregate-query) query.
 In the case of a Get query, what we expect to be returned is the tuples of instances fulfilling the specified pattern.

 In the subsequent sections, we shall see how to match specific graph patterns.
-To try the following examples with one of the Grakn clients, follows these [Clients Guide](#clients-guide).
+To try the following examples with one of the TypeDB clients, follows these [Clients Guide](#clients-guide).

 ## Match Instances of Concept Types
 What follows in this section, describes how we can use the `match` keyword to find instances of data that we are interested in.
 What we choose to do with the matched result, is out of the scope of this section.
 But for the sake of completeness, we end each `match` clause with `get;`.
 In the next section, we learn about [using _get_ for the retrieval of information from the knowledge graph](../11-query/02-get-query.md).